mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 - Chromosome on which your chosen *Snp* lies.

-Additionally,
+Additionally (optional),

 - Position (int, ex 109817192) on which your chosen *Snp* lies.
 (Default: Position of lead *Snp*)

-- Distance (int, example 250000 for 0.25 Mb radius), SNPs within this distance around the chosen/lead SNP will be included for a given dataset.
+- Distance (int, example 250000 for 0.25 Mb radius), *Snps* within this distance around the chosen/lead *Snp* will be included for a given dataset.
   default: 500000

-- P-value threshold (float, example 5E-8), SNPs with p-value lower than this (in the GWAS data), will not be included.
+- P-value threshold (float, example 5E-8), *Snps* with p-value lower than this (in the GWAS data), will not be included.
   default: 5E-8